Blaize-Egelhof/task-pilot/README.md

 In order from left to right :

-#343a40 (Dark Gray): A strong, modern dark gray that provides a solid foundation and excellent contrast.
+#343a40 (Dark Gray): A strong, modern dark gray that provides a solid foundation and contrast.

 #0071a6 (Blue): A vibrant blue that adds a pop of color and liveliness, creating a focal point in the design.